SW6W00 - Social Work Practice Learning 2 (2019/20)

 4. Apply judgement and authority to intervene with individuals, families and communities using a range of practice and communication skills to identify needs and risks.

-There are two summative assessment strategies for this module and this is made up of a case study and a placement portfolio.
-Students must pass both assessments.
+There are two summative assessment strategies for this module, and this is made up of a practice study and a placement portfolio.
+The student must pass both assessments.

-• The first component is a case study of 4,000 words based upon a service user that the student has been working with.
-This is weighted at 100%
+• The first component is a 3,000-word practice study which will be a critical evaluation based upon the student’s practice working with a service user.
+This is weighted at 100%.

-• The second will require the compilation of placement practice portfolio that includes:
+• The second component will be the compilation of a placement practice portfolio that includes (but not limited to):

-The assessment of the student’s practice capability against the PCF at the level required at the end of the first placement made by the practice educator.
+- The assessment of the student’s practice capability against the PCF at the level required at the end of the final placement made by the practice educator

-A written report from the practice educator outlining the student’s progress to demonstrate capability in relation to the PCF in a format outlined in the placement handbook.
+- A written report from the practice educator outlining the student’s progress to demonstrate capability in relation to the PCF and KSS

-The practice educator will be required to conclude their report with a Pass/Fail
+- The practice educator will be required to conclude their report with the recommendation of either a Pass/Fail.

 Burton, J. (2016) Practice Learning in Social work.
 Palgrave